-You are served cups of tea and brought around the house as a guest, where you are free to sit down, chat and mingle on the antique furniture inside the house.
+Inside, you are served cups of tea and brought around the house as a guest, where you are free to sit down, chat and mingle on the antique furniture inside the house.
 The temple houses large stone statues and fountains in its rear garden, as well as a large central courtyard where the attraction gift store is located too.

-A temple worth visiting in Hoi An will be the Hoi Quan Quang Dong or the Cantonese Assembly Hall.
+Furthermore, a temple worth visiting in Hoi An will be the Hoi Quan Quang Dong or the Cantonese Assembly Hall.
 Upon entering the main gate, you enter an open courtyard lined with portraits of Chinese resistance heroes in Vietnam.
 The Chinese All-Community Assembly Hall was founded in 1773.
 The assembly hall was used by Fujian, Cantonese, Hainanese, Chaozhou and Hakka congregations in Hoi An.

-In addtion to the Cantonese Assembly Hall, a couple of houses and temples here in the town were preserved as Museums.
+In addition to the Cantonese Assembly Hall, a couple of houses and temples here in the town were preserved as Museums.
 Museums here in the town include the Trade Ceramics Museum, showcasing a variety of handcrafted ceramic items, as well as historical sections covering trade and history of ceramics in the town.
 The Ancient family chapel and the Museum of Sa Huỳnh Culture too exhibits a variety of prehistoric artifacts.

-The town at night is very different from that in the day.
+Hoi An at night is very different from that in the day.
 The quiet streets and cozy café are transformed into buzzing roads, with lots of streets hawkers, cafes and pubs full of patrons lining the walkways at night.

 The night time is also where you can see Hoi An’s trademarked floating paper lanterns come to life.
 The Thu Bồn river is lit by number of floating lanterns, a traditional Hoi An figure for good luck, forming many glowing floating lights all around the river which looks spectacular at night.

-You can find several stores by the river side or across the streets selling them, in addition to the rows of open air food hawkers lining the banks of the river serving very affordable Vietnamese street food, which the locals often patronize.
+You can find several stores by the river side or across the streets selling them.
+In addition to the rows of open air food hawkers lining the banks of the river serving very affordable Vietnamese street food, which the locals often patronize.
 If western pubs are what you fancy, there are also plenty of them along the river and they open till late.

-The night time is also where you can find street performances on-going throughout the streets.
+Moreover, night time is also where you can find street performances on-going throughout the streets.
 There are several independent street performers busking by the streets, playing musical instruments to brighten up the night.
 Some run mini carnival games, creating challenges (such as a bamboo balancing beam) for patrons to try their skills out for a tip.
 There are also full-fledged Vietnamese skit shows with paid seating.
 These stages are usually mostly situated along the river where the pedestrian traffic is the highest.